MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/microsoft-store.md

 The file will be generated to `PWA\Store packages\windows10\package\windows.appx`.

-### 5. Upload your package and complete your submission
+### 5. Upload your package and complete the submission

 Log back into the [Windows Dev Center dashboard](https://developer.microsoft.com/en-us/dashboard/windows/overview) and expand the **Submissions** > **Submisison 1** panel.
 Follow the checklist to complete the [required store listing information](https://docs.microsoft.com/en-us/windows/uwp/publish/app-submissions) and [upload your app package](https://docs.microsoft.com/en-us/windows/uwp/publish/upload-app-packages).